kiyoshisasano/agent-pld-metrics/docs/metrics/pld_operational_metrics_cookbook.md

 ## 5. Validation Rules for Module-Scope Metrics

+The following constraints reflect Level 3 normative specifications; runtime modules implement only advisory behavior and therefore must not alter canonical semantics.

 * MUST NOT redefine lifecycle semantics.
 * MUST NOT introduce new taxonomy prefixes.
 * MUST NOT mutate PLD event fields.